kdnelson/Skippywars/README.md

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

 Original shopping cart:
 https://www.youtube.com/watch?v=855KrFfF9-w&list=PLuxS_TWA04F7539hy9rIoReOHv9iHtrZp&index=51

+TODO:

+Remove blue highlight on buttons and text fields
+Fix the header shifts left to right going from cart back to home The "Search Products" text could be a little darker Maybe blend the top with the bottom of the background image to hide a line Adjust, on phone media, to reduce product image size Pop a simple modal on cart image
+JS errors